Lower cost, less controversy: Business case builds for energy efficiency

-OXFORD, England (Thomson Reuters Foundation) - At the Rocky Mountain Institute’s offices in Colorado, each chair comes equipped with its own temperature control system.
+OXFORD, England, Sept 11 (Thomson Reuters Foundation) - At the Rocky Mountain Institute’s offices in Colorado, each chair comes equipped with its own temperature control system.

 In hot weather, sweating staff can switch on small fans in the chair’s back and seat to stay cool.
 On cold days, heaters similar to those built into car seats keep workers warm.